 Adding Herbs, Spices, and More

 This approach allows you a wide choice of scents to add, many from your own kitchen or garden.
-What scent do you like best?
+Which scent do you like best?
 You have your choice.
-Think of roses, lavender, rosemary, mint, lemon peels, orange peels, lime peels, and cinnamon sticks.
+Think roses, lavender, rosemary, mint, lemon peels, orange peels, lime peels, and cinnamon sticks.

 1. Sterilize the two glass bottles by boiling them for a few minutes and allowing them to cool.

-2. Once the bottles are clean and cooled, place your chosen herbs, fruit, spice or flowers into one of the bottles.
+2. Once the bottles are clean and cooled, place your chosen herbs, fruits, spices, or flowers into one of the bottles.
 The more you put in, the stronger the scent will be.

 3. Fill the bottle with vinegar.